Is it good or bad to be reminded right away of another band, when starting on a review of one?

 Wildhoney of the Swedish gig Tiamat does exactly that to you.
-And the album resembles in style to what we get to hear from bands like Moonspell and of Pink Floyd.
-Yes, the one and only; no fucking kidding.
+And the album resembles – in style – to what we get to hear from bands like Moonspell and of Pink Floyd.
+Yes, the one and only, no fucking kidding.

-Unfortunately, a lot of LSD induced shit they put onto this very greenwashed dish of vinyl.
+Unfortunately, a lot of LSD induced shit they put presents itself on Wildhoney, a greenwashed disk of vinyl, if there ever was one.
 And this will cost Tiamat one or two stars off the rating.
 But what a move away from the 1992 production Clouds, which was on the Grunge/Death Metal kind of sorts.
 I never cease to be amazed.

 So where is Wildhoney moving to?